20 Best Leg Exercises For Women: Home & Gym

 Walking lunges strengthen the leg muscles, core and hips and can help to loosen tight hip flexors and activate the glutes.

 Box jumps target the fast-twitch muscle fibres in your calves, hamstrings, quads and glutes, which are the muscles recruited during explosive movements.
+Not so keen on jumping exercises?
+Try stepping up onto the box one foot at a time.

 Free weight leg exercises